stjude-rust-labs/rfcs/text/0002-call-caching.md

 * The WDL document source itself, with the exception of any changes that might alter the above cache key properties after evaluation.

+Note that the `container` used by the task may have a mutable tag on it (e.g.
+`latest`) and therefore may change underneath call caching.
+As Sprocket will not be resolving the referenced tag, a change to the tag or the image repository used will not bust the cache.

 For this implementation of call caching, the cache key will be a 32 byte [Blake3][blake3] digest as a lowercase hexadecimal string, (e.g.
 `295192ea1ec8566d563b1a7587e5f0198580cdbd043842f5090a4c197c20c67a`).